pg-format/pgraphs/README.md

 > Property Graph Exchange Format (PG) parser and serializer

-This package implements parser and serializer of PG format for (labeled) property graphs.
+This package implements parsers and serializers to convert between labeled property graph formats.
+See [below for an examples](#examples).

 ## Table of Contents